zer0def/nginxinc-kubernetes-ingress/docs/content/usage-reporting.md

 ---
 title: "Enabling Usage Reporting"
-description: "This page outlines how to enable Usage Reporting for the NGINX Ingress Controller and how to view the usage data through the API."
+description: "This page outlines how to enable Usage Reporting for NGINX Ingress Controller and how to view the usage data through the API."
 weight: 1800
 doctypes: ["concept"]
 toc: true